Four-dimensional Gravity on a Covariant Noncommutative Space: Calculations of the field transformations and curvatures

 It is very welcome that the above results of the transformations of the fields and their curvatures give the results \eqref{conformaltrans} and \eqref{conformalcurvatures}, respectively -up to some tuning of the numerical coefficients- after considering the commutative limit.
-In this limit, the U(1) gauge field that was introduced due to noncommutativity decouples, therefore the gauge theory in the commutative limit is the SO(6), i.e. the conformal gravity, in euclidean signature, we described in section 3. \\\\ \textbf{Acknowledgements}\\ We feel that we have benefited a lot from discussions with Ali Chamseddine and Kelly Stelle.
+In this limit, the U(1) gauge field that was introduced due to noncommutativity decouples, therefore the gauge theory in the commutative limit is the SO(6), i.e. the conformal gravity, in euclidean signature, we described in section 3.

+Eventually, we give the transformations of the component tensors, starting from eq. \eqref{fieldstrengthtransformation}, which demonstrates that the transformation of the field strength tensor of the theory is covariant.
+Their explicit expressions (related to the gauge invariance of the action) are:

+\\\\ \textbf{Acknowledgements}\\ We feel that we have benefited a lot from discussions with Ali Chamseddine and Kelly Stelle.
 We would also like to thank Paolo Aschieri, Thanassis Chatzistavrakidis, Evgeny Ivanov, Dieter L\"ust, Denjoe O'Connor, Harold Steinacker and Christof Wetterich for useful discussions.
 The work of two of us (GM and GZ) was partially supported by the COST Action MP1405, while both would like to thank ESI - Vienna for the hospitality during their participation in the Workshop "Matrix Models for Noncommutative Geometry and String Theory", Jul 09 - 13, 2018.
 One of us (GZ) has been supported within the Excellence Initiative funded by the German and States Governments, at the Institute for Theoretical Physics, Heidelberg University and from the Excellent Grant Enigmass of LAPTh.
 GZ would like to thank the ITP - Heidelberg, LAPTh - Annecy and MPI - Munich for their hospitality.